A functional limit theorem for additive functionals

-where $\Delta$ is an isolated ``cemetery'' state added to the state space $I$.
-The killed diffusion process $X^{\mu}$ can be equivalently characterized in terms of its killing measure $k$.
-This measure, also known as the \emph{representing measure of $A$}. has the property (see \cite[par.~23., p.~28]{BorSal02}) that
+with $\Delta$ denoting an isolated ``cemetery'' state added to the state space $I_n$.
+This can be equivalently described in terms of the killing measure $k_n^{\mu}$ of $X_n^{\mu}$, given by $k_n^{\mu} = \mu K_n$ where $K_n$ is the \emph{representing (Revuz) measure of $A_n$}.
+More precisely, $K_n$ is the measure on $I_n$ with the property (see \cite[par.~23., p.~28]{BorSal02}) that